samithawijesekara/Free-WebHosting-Services-for-Developers/README.md

 - [Free web hosting services for developers](#services)<br>
 - [Contributors](#contributors)<br><br>

 ## What is the importance of free web hosting?<a name="What"/>
 As the name suggests, free website hosting is a free non-paid web hosting service.
 There are many web hosts who provide subdomains to anyone who wants to make a website.
 Some of such popular free web hosts include below.
-As a student or a developer, these services are most useful for day to day projects.<br><br><br>
+As a student or a developer, these services are most useful for day to day projects.<br>

 ## Can I host my project site 100% free?<a name="free"/>
-**Yes, you can.!!** Check out the hosting services mentioned below.<br><br><br>
+**Yes, you can.!!** Check out the hosting services mentioned below.<br><br>

 ## Free web hosting services for developers<a name="services"/>